leyas/swe4s_flight_simulator/README.md

 ## Features

 - **Input Rocket Parameters**: Define rocket specifications in GUI.
-- **Aerodynamic Calculations**: Calculate drag, center of gravity (CG), and other aerodynamic properties.
+- **Aerodynamic Calculations**: Calculate drag, center of gravity (CG), center of aerodynamic pressure (CP) and other aerodynamic properties.
-- **Flight Simulation**: Simulate the rocket's ascent and descent using numerical integration.
+- **Flight Simulation**: Simulate the rocket's ascent and descent through equations of motion.
-- **Trajectory Plotting**: WIll provide a visual showing the rocket's flight path with position and velocity over time.
+- **Trajectory Plotting**: Provides a visual showing the rocket's flight path with position and velocity over time.
-- **Customizable Material and Motor**: Choose different mass, geometry, and motors for the rocket to see their effects on performance.
+- **Info Page**: Section in GUI with more information on rocket parameter definitions for beginners.

 ## Installation